NFDI4Culture/ada/github-pages-pipeline.md

 # GitHub Pages Pipeline – Challenge

+## About ADA Pipeline software

-ADA Pipeline is an open-source collaborative book authoring workflow that outputs as a multi-format finished publication, with automatic typesetting, and versioning.
+The ADA Pipeline is an open-source collaborative book authoring workflow that generates publication ready outputs as multi-format.

+ADA uses automatic typesetting, and versioning.
 The output formats targets are: website, paginated web, screen PDF, print-on-demand PDF, eBook, and source.

 ADA chains together different tools in as an extensible pipeline, currently including the following key applications: Fidus Writer, Vivliostyle, and GitHub.

 Over 20 books have been made with over 100 authors using ADA.